RI-SE/smirk/docs/System Requirements Specification.md

 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.
 - Gauerhof, Hawkins, David, Picardi, Paterson, Hagiwara, and Habli, 2020.
 Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings.
 In Proc. of the 39th International Conference on ComputerSafety, Reliability and Security (SAFECOMP).
 - Hawkins, Paterson, Picardi, Jia, Calinescu, and Habli.
 [Guidance on the Assurance of Machine Learning in Autonomous Systems (AMLAS)](https://www.york.ac.uk/media/assuring-autonomy/documents/AMLASv1.1.pdf), v1.1, Techincal Report, University of York, 2021.
+- Henriksson, Berger, Borg, Tornberg, Englund, Sathyamoorthy, and Ursing, 2019.
+Towards Structured Evaluation of Deep Neural Network Supervisors, In Proc. of the International Conference On Artificial Intelligence Testing, pp. 27-34.
 - Nair, De La Vara, Sabetzadeh, and Briand, 2014.
 [An extended systematic literature review on provision of evidence for safety certification](https://www.sciencedirect.com/science/article/abs/pii/S0950584914000603). *Information and Software Technology*, 56(7), 689-717.
 - Picardi, Paterson, Hawkins, Calinescu, and Habli, 2020.
 [Assurance Argument Patterns and Processes for Machine Learning in Safety-Related Systems](http://ceur-ws.org/Vol-2560/paper17.pdf).
 In *Proceedings of the Workshop on Artificial Intelligence Safety (SafeAI 2020)*, pp. 23-30.
 - [Safety First for Automated Driving (SaFAD}](https://www.daimler.com/documents/innovation/other/safety-first-for-automated-driving.pdf), 2019.
 Joint White Paper by Aptiv, Audi, Bayrische Motoren Werke; Beijing Baidu Netcom Science Technology, Continental Teves AG, Daimler, FCA US, HERE Global, Infineon Technologies, Intel, and Volkswagen.